coremaze/Plasma-Writeup/README.md

 ![Data vector](Images/DataVector.png?raw=true)

 However, examining the data contained within the vector reveals nonsense, even when my server gives it a valid PLX file.
 The vectors coming into this function are the correct size to be the data being sent by my server, but the data is not what I sent.
-Upon more experimention with small buffers, it seemed to be (de)obfuscated by performing addition/subtraction on the bytes and swapping them around somehow, so it didn't seem like a particuarly strong obfuscation algorithm.
+Upon more experimentation with small buffers, it seemed to be (de)obfuscated by performing addition/subtraction on the bytes and swapping them around somehow, so it didn't seem like a particularly strong obfuscation algorithm.

 For now, I decided to just overwrite the vector in memory using the original data before it was used.
 This effectively bypasses whatever obfuscation algorithm is happening.
 After implanting this valid PLX data, I stopped getting error messages when attempting to authenticate, but it caused exceptions instead.
 This ended up being due to elements being missing from my constructed PLX file and causing null pointer dereferences, so I worked through the exceptions until I constructed a PLX file using [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser) with enough of the bare minimum requirements to load up one of Cube World's PLX files.